burke-software/schooldriver/README.md

 ## Upgrades

 Use south to upgrade the database.
-Install install/dependencies.txt in case any have updated.
+Install requirements.txt in case any have updated.
 Collect static if on a production environment.
 Restart your task scheduler.
 It should look something like

     ./manage.py migrate
     ./manage.py collectstatic
-    pip install --upgrade -r dependencies.txt
+    pip install --upgrade -r requirements.txt

 We don't currently release stable versions of django-sis.
 You can assume everything in git is as "stable" as possible.
 If you require more stability consider paying for support.